Saman Ghoddos

-Seyed Saman Ghoddoos (Note: Born in Sweden as Saman Ghoddos, his full name in Iran is Seyed Saman Ghoddoos) (سامان قدّوس; born 6 September 1993) is a professional footballer who plays as an attacking midfielder or striker for the Iran national team and Kalba in UAE Pro League.
+Saman Ghoddos (سامان قدّوس; born 6 September 1993), known as Seyed Saman Ghoddoos in Iran, (Note: Born in Sweden as Saman Ghoddos, his full name in Iran is Seyed Saman Ghoddoos) is a professional footballer who plays as an attacking midfielder or striker for the Iran national team and Kalba in UAE Pro League.
 A versatile player, Ghoddos can also be deployed as a winger, wing-back or full-back.
 Born in Sweden and a former Swedish international, he represents the Iran national team.